PelionIoT/simple-mbed-cloud-client/README.md

 #### Device identity is inconsistent
 If your device ID in Pelion Device Management is inconsistent over a device reset, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
 Typically, this is because the device cannot access the Root of Trust stored in SOTP.

-One way to verify this is to see if Simple Pelion Client autoformats the storage after a device reset when `format-storage-layer-on-error` is set to `1` in `mbed_app.json`.
+One way to verify this is to see if Simple Pelion DM Client autoformats the storage after a device reset when `format-storage-layer-on-error` is set to `1` in `mbed_app.json`.
 It would appear on the serial terminal output from the device as the following:
 ```
 [SMCC] Initializing storage.
 [SMCC] Autoformatting the storage.